playbook black h

 An example delivery sequence

-A practical guide to help you implement the Everyone Succeeds Leadership Framework with confidence, creating clarity and consistency.
+A practical guide to implementing the Everyone Succeeds Leadership Framework with clarity and consistency.

 hybrid model